spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The **_aws_** subdirectory contains configuration files that create the EKS cluster resources needed to run JupyterHub.

-It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for hubploy, the EKS autoscaler, etc.
+It creates the EKS cluster, ECR registry for JupyterHub images, IAM roles and policies for helm, the EKS autoscaler, etc.

 Navigate to the *aws* directory.